Neighbourhood Hubs as a Tool for CED

 Reducing, preventing and alleviating poverty requires a focus on inclusion and removal of barriers to employment.
 This session explores the Saint John Learning Exchange’s approach to client-informed programming that tailors soft skills training, individualized coaching, connecting with employers, employment maintenance, training and employment through three social enterprises, all aligned with the community’s collaborative poverty reduction strategy.
 WorkLinks’ story of innovation, failure, learning and success to sustainably connect low-income residents to good jobs offers valuable insights for employment programs anywhere.

 Microenterprise in the Age of the Gig Economy

-Join a thought provoking discussion exploring the role of micro enterprise in addressing barriers to employment, its connection to the gig and share economy, the prospects of ensuring a living wage, its ability to support poverty reduction, and its relationship to other aspects of employment.
-The workshop, facilitated by the co-founders of MatchWork and our community partners, will present relevant research and our recent participant data, including micro enterprise types, demographics, and success and barriers.
-MatchWork is a software-as-a-Service (SaaS) product that supports and guides previously marginalized individuals in translating their unique skills into marketable products and services.
+Join a thought provoking discussion exploring the prospects and challenges of a micro enterprise approach to addressing barriers to employment, ensuring a living wage, supporting poverty reduction, and relating to the gig and ‘sharing’ economy.
+Facilitated by the co-founders of MatchWork and community partners, this workshop will present relevant research and recent participant data, including micro enterprise types, demographics, successes and barriers.
+MatchWork is a software product that supports and guides previously marginalized individuals in translating their unique skills into marketable products and services.